 Jody came to love hiking and the outdoors after spending a few summers exploring the White Mountains of New Hampshire.
 She has traveled and hiked extensively in the US and internationally.
 Favorite places include the Appalachian Trail, Southeast Asia, Patagonia, Mont Blanc, India and the John Muir Trail.
 She came to know AGC as a participant on several Appalachian Trail slack packing trips and is very excited to now be guiding trips and helping to share those experiences with other adventurous women.
 When not out traveling or hiking she works as a Registered Nurse in the Emergency Department.
 Jody lives outside Philadelphia with her husband, 3 children and Wheaten Terrier.
 Favorite pastimes include planning future adventures, running, biking, spending time with family and friends and making homemade lasagna and potstickers!

-Kaitlyn Shinney lives just south of Boston along the ocean with her husband and sons.
-She first became part of the AGC family in 2007 with trips to the Grand Canyon, Northern Cascades, Kilimanjaro and Greece.
-Over the last few years she assisted trips to Acadia, Martha’s Vineyard, Nantucket, Adirondack, and Utah.
+Kaitlyn lives just south of Boston along the ocean with her husband and sons.
+She first became part of the AGC family in 2007 with backpacking the Grand Canyon, Northern Cascades, Kilimanjaro and Greece.
+She was hired in 2017 and led trips to Acadia, Martha’s Vineyard & Nantucket, Adirondacks, Utah, Montana, Virginia, Georgia, Vermont, Minnesota, U.S.V.I. & Ireland to name a few.
 Her friends and family love when she returns from a trip and talks about all the inspirational women she met.
-Kaitlyn is a 15 year Firefighter Paramedic with a Masters in Public Administration and Emergency Management as well as a certificate in Labor Studies.
-Love of the ocean and outdoors is her true passion spending time camping, kayaking, skiing, fishing and the theater with her family making memories for a lifetime.
+Kaitlyn is a 16 year Professional Firefighter Paramedic with a Masters in Public Administration and Emergency Management as well as a certificate in Labor Studies.
+Love of the ocean, spending time camping, skiing, cooking and attending the theater, making lifelong memories with her family is her true joy.
 She hopes to check Everest and Patagonia off her bucket list sooner than later.

 Khadijah was born in the Philippines and came to the US when she was 6 years old.
 Growing up in Kitsap County, she had Western Washington at her backdoor.
 She attended Pacific Lutheran University where she studied Geosciences and Religion which opened her eyes to the world of travel and culture.
 Her studies took her abroad to Greece, Italy, Peru, Bolivia, and to the Black Hills of South Dakota for Geology Field Camp.
 Khadijah’s diverse background includes working as a Wilderness Guide, Ski Patroller, Ski Instructor, Environmental Educator, and as a teacher for local school districts in Tacoma, Washington.
 During her free time she likes to ski, hike with her dog, and go boating with her partner.